Chicago Rockford International Airport: International service

-21st century
+Name of airport

-In an effort to capitalize on its location (less than 90 mi from downtown Chicago and about 30 mi from the outermost Chicago suburbs), the Greater Rockford Airport underwent several name changes in the 2000s.
-Initially changing to the Northwest Chicagoland Regional Airport at Rockford in the early 2000s, the airport became an official US port of entry and achieved international status in 2004.
-To reflect the change, it was renamed again, becoming the Chicago/Rockford International Airport (the slash was removed in 2007), bringing it in line with the two original "Chicago" airports (O'Hare and Midway).
+Known for decades as the Greater Rockford Airport name changes were made starting in the 2000s.
+In an effort to capitalize on its location (less than 90 mi from downtown Chicago and about 30 mi from the outermost Chicago suburbs), the airport underwent several name changes, initially changing to the Northwest Chicagoland Regional Airport at Rockford.
+When the airport achieved international status in 2004 it was renamed again, becoming the Chicago/Rockford International Airport (the slash was removed in 2007), bringing it in line with the two original "Chicago" airports (O'Hare and Midway).
 In many forms of media, the airport also markets itself by its three FAA/IATA call letters: RFD.

 Today the Rockford airport is marketed to residents of Rockford and surrounding areas as an alternative to Chicago Midway International Airport and O'Hare International Airport in Chicago, Mitchell International Airport in Milwaukee and Dane County Regional Airport in Madison, Wisconsin, as well as limited service airports such as Dubuque Regional Airport in Iowa.
 The airlines at Rockford often use their low fares as a selling point.
-Allegiant Air began service between Rockford and Las Vegas in November 2005 and between Rockford and St. Petersburg-Clearwater in September 2006.
+Bus service from Rockford to O’Hare draws away many potential flyers that could otherwise fly out of Rockford.
+Some Rockford area residents consider driving their car to O’Hare a viable alternative.